-Cove molding can be described as a concave profile molding which is usually done on the junction of wall and ceiling.
-One side of the room is generally shaped to provide a profile in order to compliment the architecture.
-Cove molding aids in making the room interesting and also helps in concealing imperfections on the meeting point of wall and ceiling.
+Cove molding typically features a concave profile, and craftsmen often apply it at the junction of the wall and ceiling.
+By shaping one side of the room to provide a profile that complements the architecture, they make the room interesting while concealing imperfections at the meeting point of the wall and ceiling.

 - Nail set

 - Miter saw